xionluhnis/taipei-mesh14/README.md

 Taipei Mesh 2014
 ================

-Slides and content for the [2014 workshop on Mesh Processing](https://www.facebook.com/groups/176534365780994/) in Taipei
+Slides and content for the [2014 workshop on Mesh Processing](https://www.facebook.com/groups/176534365780994/) in Taipei.

+Based on [PicoCMS](http://picocms.org/) with [YoctoManager](https://github.com/xionluhnis/yoctomanager) and [Adv-meta](https://github.com/shawnsandy/adv-meta).

 Structure
 ---------